mdn/content/files/en-us/web/css/cascade/index.md

 4. **Scoping proximity**: When two selectors in the origin layer with precedence have the same specificity, the property value within scoped rules with the smallest number of hops up the DOM hierarchy to the scope root wins.
 See [How `@scope` conflicts are resolved](/en-US/docs/Web/CSS/@scope#how_scope_conflicts_are_resolved) for more details and an example.
 5. **Order of appearance**: In the origin with precedence, if there are competing values for a property that are in style block matching selectors of equal specificity and scoping proximity, the last declaration in the style order is applied.

-The cascade is in ascending order, meaning animations take precedence over normal values, whether those values are declared in user, author, or user-agent styles, important values take precedence over animations, whether those values are declared in user, author, or user-agent styles, and transitions take precedence over important values.
+The cascade is in ascending order, meaning:

+- Animations take precedence over normal values, whether declared in user, author, or user-agent styles.
+- Important values take precedence over animations, whether declared in user, author, or user-agent styles.
+- Transitions take precedence over important values.

 > **Note:** **Transitions and animations**
 >